Pain Management Specialist Partner

 In many cases, once no obvious source for the pain can be located, the focus shifts from trying to discover the identity of the pain generator, to simply treating the pain itself.
 The patient is surrendered to the ravages of chronic pain with the hope of minimizing it’s toll through pain medication.
 For many patients who fall into this category, the source of the chronic pain is some type of peripheral nerve pathology.
 Due to a general lack of familiarity with peripheral nerve anatomy, as well as the presenting signs and symptoms of peripheral nerve pathology, most doctors struggle to even recognize when pain is likely due to an injured peripheral nerve.
 Combine this with the fact that there is currently no reliable, readily accessible, objective imaging or testing modality that is capable of otherwise objectively pinpointing peripheral nerve lesions and it makes for a whole category of chronic pain that simply flies under the radar of treating physicians.

 The current medical system revolves around the idea that all chronic pain is basically the same thing and, with few exceptions, is primarily treated with pain medication.
 In reality, however, many difficult chronic pain problems stem from correctable pathology involving one or more peripheral nerves.
 The trick is to identify which patients have pain due to a correctable peripheral nerve lesion and which do not.
-Here are a few guidelines to help in this identification process:

 Bottom Line – peripheral nerve surgery is certainly not a panacea for all types of chronic pain.
 It is, however, far and away the best option for patient’s who are dealing with severe chronic pain due to some type of peripheral nerve pathology.
 It is really the only therapeutic option which offers the possibility of completely eliminating the problem, allowing patients to return to a normal quality of life.